 - If you’re happy downsizing to release equity, you could sell your home and move to a smaller, cheaper property and access the value in your home.
 Don’t forget, there will be stamp duty(www.gov.uk opens in a new tab) and other costs to pay.

 - You could think about taking out an unsecured loan or remortgage, and make the repayments in your lifetime.

 - If you have any savings or investments, you could put these towards your retirement fund.

-This body represents providers, qualified advisers, intermediaries and surveyors who work in the equity release market – and all members must stick to the Council's Statement of Principles.
+This body represents providers, qualified advisers, intermediaries and surveyors who work in the equity release market.